extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatQ  (gcc)

-:switch:`-gnatQ`
+:samp:`-gnatQ`
   In normal operation mode, the :file:`ALI` file is not generated if any illegalities are detected in the program.
-The use of :switch:`-gnatQ` forces generation of the :file:`ALI` file.
+The use of *-gnatQ* forces generation of the :file:`ALI` file.
 This file is marked as being in error, so it cannot be used for binding purposes, but it does contain reasonably complete cross-reference information, and thus may be useful for use by tools (e.g., semantic browsing tools or integrated development environments) that are driven from the :file:`ALI` file.
-This switch implies :switch:`-gnatq`, since the semantic phase must be run to get a meaningful ALI file.
+This switch implies *-gnatq*, since the semantic phase must be run to get a meaningful ALI file.

-  In addition, if :switch:`-gnatt` is also specified, then the tree file is generated even if there are illegalities.
-It may be useful in this case to also specify :switch:`-gnatq` to ensure that full semantic processing occurs.
+  In addition, if *-gnatt* is also specified, then the tree file is generated even if there are illegalities.
+It may be useful in this case to also specify *-gnatq* to ensure that full semantic processing occurs.
 The resulting tree file can be processed by ASIS, for the purpose of providing partial information about illegal units, but if the error causes the tree to be badly malformed, then ASIS may crash during the analysis.

-  When :switch:`-gnatQ` is used and the generated :file:`ALI` file is marked as being in error, ``gnatmake`` will attempt to recompile the source when it finds such an :file:`ALI` file, including with switch :switch:`-gnatc`.
+  When *-gnatQ* is used and the generated :file:`ALI` file is marked as being in error, *gnatmake* will attempt to recompile the source when it finds such an :file:`ALI` file, including with switch *-gnatc*.

-  Note that :switch:`-gnatQ` has no effect if :switch:`-gnats` is specified, since ALI files are never generated if :switch:`-gnats` is set.
+  Note that *-gnatQ* has no effect if *-gnats* is specified, since ALI files are never generated if *-gnats* is set.

 .. _Warning_Message_Control: